baumandm/monglorious-java/README.md

 ## Installation

+An Uberjar is attached to each [Release](https://github.com/baumandm/monglorious-java/releases) on GitHub, e.g. `monglorious-java-1.0.0-all.jar`.
-Download the latest uberjar release from GitHub and add it to your project.
+Download and import into your project.

 TODO: Upload to Maven Central.